thiblahute/meson-website/Comparisons.md

 ### Cons ###

 Slow.
+Requires you to pass your configuration settings on every invocation.
+That is, if you do `scons OPT1 OPT2` and then just `scons`, it will reconfigure everything without settings `OPT1` and `OPT2`.
+Every other build system remembers build options from the previous invocation.

 ## Meson ##

 ### Pros ###

 The fastest build system [see measurements](Performance comparison), user friendly, designed to be as invisible to the developer as possible, native support for modern tools (precompiled headers, coverage, Valgrind etc).
+Not Turing complete so build definition files are easy to read and understand.

 ### Cons ###